 Similar to a real estate appraisal, which determines the value of the property, an insurance appraisal determines the amount of the loss in regard to an insurance claim.
 In an insurance appraisal, there is what is called an appraisal panel.
 The appraisal panel consists of 3 members.
 The insured's appraiser, the insurance company's appraiser, and the umpire.
 The appraisal panel will determine the amount of the loss and issue the award.
 In theory, this settles the claim and the award is final.
 We have done a lot of appraisals and had great success for our clients.

 We are not attorneys- I will try to explain mediation, though.
 Mediation is similar to appraisal except it is done by attorneys.
 They have a mediation board consisting of three members that will try to negotiate and determine a settlement amount.
-Again, if the carrier does not like the award there is a risk they will not pay it.
 Additionally, if the preparation is not properly done it could end in a terrible terrible outcome for the policyholder.

 So what now?

 Every case is different- It is essential to look at the facts and merits of each claim.
 If the carrier will not listen to the voice of reason and dispute resolution is our only option.
 We will consider the facts of the loss and advise you on which direction we should go.
 Often times we can avoid litigation and save you thousands of dollars.